RasaHQ/rasa/docs/nlu/components.rst

             "retrieval_intent: None
             # If you want to use tensorboard to visualize training metrics,
             # set this option to a valid output directory.
-            # You can view the training metrics after training via tensorboard via
+            # You can view the training metrics after training in tensorboard via
             # ``tensorboard --logdir <path-to-given-directory>``
             "tensorboard_log_directory": None